SAP/openui5-website/CONTRIBUTING.md

 	- To push, run `git push`

 ### Create a Pull Request
-[Create a pull request](https://help.github.com/articles/creating-a-pull-request) from the feature branch of the forked repository to the master branch of the original repository.
+[Create a pull request](https://help.github.com/articles/creating-a-pull-request) from the feature branch of the forked repository to the main branch of the original repository.

 We will review your changes and get back to you.